 Mother’s Day is just around the corner and there’s a good chance you’re looking for gift ideas.
 Of course, jewelry is often a safe bet, so long as you know her style (and get jewelry insurance through the GEICO Insurance Agency, of course).
-To ensure Mom isn’t disappointed, read on for a list of gifts to avoid come May 10—and what you should buy instead.
+To ensure Mom isn’t disappointed, read on for a list of gifts to avoid—and what you should buy instead.

 Breakfast In Bed

 So, you’re spending Mother’s Day weekend at your parents’ place.
 Breakfast in bed seems like a great idea, right?
 While it may seem like a thoughtful gesture, it’s actually quite a challenge to pull it off without ending up with crumbs, eggs, spilled coffee and slabs of bacon in the bed.
 And if you think Mom’s cleaning up that mess on her special day, think again.

 The Switch: Make it easy on the whole family and get takeout from a restaurant instead.
 She’ll appreciate the effort—and the lack of cleanup involved.

 How about a bouquet of flowers or a box of chocolates?
 That’ll do the trick, right?
 Au contraire, mon frère.
 While there’s nothing wrong with daffodils and candy, they’re rather impersonal and aren’t the most original of gift ideas.
 They’re great presents for someone you don’t know particularly well, but your mother deserves a bit more.

 The Switch: Surprise Mom with a picnic basket filled with treats she loves, like freshly-baked croissants from the local bakery, her favorite cheese and a bottle of bubbly.
 She’ll appreciate the thought much more when you’ve gone to a little extra trouble.